10 Easy Employee Recognition Ideas for Shift Workers

 7. Feed the Love

-Buy coffee for the morning crew, pizza for the night shift, or throw in surprise snacks mid-week.
-Food is fuel, but in this case, it’s also appreciation.
+Buy coffee for the morning crew, pizza for the night shift, or surprise snacks mid-week.
+These small gestures go a long way in showing your team you care.
+Everyone loves free food, especially during a busy shift.

 8. Use Micro-Bonuses